screepers/screeps_console/README.md

 ## Settings

 The settings file is a yaml file.
-Begin by copying the settings.dist file to .settings.yaml in the directory you will be calling `notify.py` from.
+Begin by copying the settings.dist file to .settings.yaml in the directory you will be calling the shell from, or you can store the file in your home directory.

 ```
-cp .settings.dist.yaml .settings.yaml
+cp .settings.dist.yaml ~/.screeps_settings.yaml
 ```

 The settings file is in yaml and takes various authentication tokens.